nbgibson/streamers/README.md

 # livestreamcheck
-Inspired by [begs's](https://github.com/begs) [livestreamers](https://github.com/begs/livestreamers) script: A python script to query Twitch's API to see what followed channels, if any, are currently broadcasting.
+Inspired by [begs's](https://github.com/begs) [livestreamers](https://github.com/begs/livestreamers) script: A python script/CLI Tool to query Twitch's API to see what followed channels, if any, are currently broadcasting.

 ## Ok, so what's the deal here?
 Twitch doesn't provide a readily available method to pull down followed stream status via CLI so we need to set up a method to get at the data and display it in a easy to read fashion.
 This script performs that pretty well (though I'm not an impartial source), but setting up this data and so forth automatically is a bit beyond the current scope of the program and my personal scope of "things I'm willing to put up with"&trade;.
 So you're going to want to read the docs, though you're doing that already.
 Good for you.